 UEFA EURO 2012, Poland-Ukraine: Slavek and Slavko

-It is always important to get approval from local dignitaries and Polish Football Federation (PZPN) president Grzegorz Lato immediately warmed to Slavek and Slavko.
-"I especially like their hair – 40 years ago I had hair like that," he said What hair it is, brushing the ceiling and dyed in the hosts' national colours in case the team shirts proved inconclusive.
-And, according to Ukraine icon Andriy Shevchenko, the twins can play a bit too.
+It is always important to get approval from local dignitaries and the then Polish Football Federation (PZPN) president Grzegorz Lato immediately warmed to Slavek and Slavko.
+"I especially like their hair – 40 years ago I had hair like that," he said.
+What hair it was too – brushing the ceiling and dyed in the co-hosts' national colours in case the team shirts proved inconclusive.
+The twins could play a bit as well.